Do you need a hair transplant?

 A hair transplant is often viewed as quite a drastic solution to hair loss.
-In fact, many guys dismiss it out of hand and don’t even consider the idea.
-However there are also guys on the other end of the spectrum – whose hair loss disturbs them so much that they want to take action immediately.
+In fact, many people dismiss it out of hand and don’t even consider the idea.
+However there are also people on the other end of the spectrum – whose hair loss disturbs them so much that they want to take action immediately.

 Key questions to ask yourself

 The truth is that FUE hair transplants are not suitable for everybody.
 To help decide if you’re a suitable candidate, below are some extremely important questions to ask yourself –

 - How much does your hair loss bother you? – Because hair loss is often touted to be one of the worst things that can happen to a person, it’s easy to let this perception cloud your own thinking.
 The truth is that not everyone reacts in the same way to hair loss.
 Some see it as the end of the world; and others accept it with some dose of inevitability.
 Some men actually don’t mind the thought of shaving their head.
 Try to think about how you feel about it personally away from anyone else’s input.

 - How severe is your hair loss? – If you hair loss is very mild or has only just started then you’re probably not a good fit for a hair transplant.
 The reason for this is that a hair transplant will not do anything to prevent hair that you were already going to lose from thinning.
 This can result in an uneven appearance to your hair that’s less than desirable.